 Unlike the "always-on" nature of broadband, dial-up requires you to manually connect each time you want to use the internet.
 This involves dialing a phone number to an Internet Service Provider (ISP), often accompanied by unique dialing sounds.
 If someone picked up the phone while you were online, you could be disconnected.

 Dial-up allows only one function at a time, either using the internet or making a voice call, as it uses the same line.
-Downloading a simple image or webpage could take minutes, making things like video streaming or online gaming nearly impossible.
+Downloading a simple image could take minutes, making things like video streaming or online gaming nearly impossible.

 So a Dial-Up Network Is Slow, Is That All?